 If you like this spicy ginger crinkle cookies recipe, try my Brownie Mix Cookies with White Chocolate, Cherries and Pistachios, my Oatmeal Cranberry Pecan Cookies, or my Salted Caramel Thumbprint Cookies with Cinnamon Sugar!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 But that's not the best part!
 These cookies are SO easy because they're made with cake mix!
-Yes, the base for this ginger crinkle cookies recipe is a boxed spice cake mix!
+Yes, the base for this old fashioned ginger crinkle cookies recipe is a boxed spice cake mix!
 So when you don't have the time to make traditional German Lebkucken from scratch, you're in luck!

 This process is furthered by the addition of powdered sugar before baking.
 Powdered sugar draws out some of the moisture from the outer layer of the cookie, emphasizing the crinkle effect even more!
-That's how we get those beautiful crinkly tops on these ginger crinkle cookies!
+That's how we get those beautiful crinkly tops on these molasses ginger crinkle cookies!

 - all-purpose flour - we're adding some flour to thicken up the batter a bit.

 - vegetable oil - the secret to moist ginger crinkle cookies!
 Oil keeps these cookies soft and chewy.